telerik/blazor-docs/components/grid/selection/overview.md

 ### Row Drag and Drop

 If the user drags selected rows, the current row selection will be cleared on row drop.

+## Selection in Template

+If you are using a [Grid Column Template]({%slug grid-templates-column%}) you can check the knowledge base article on [how to select row in the Grid when using Grid Column Template]({%slug grid-kb-row-selection-in-column-template%}).

 ## See Also